VPEC-T: The principles on which VPEC-T is founded

 VPEC-T is named after the initial letters of the five elements on which it focuses: value, policies, events, content and trust.
 These elements are present in all information systems and most will be present in some form even in simpler communications.

 Each of the parties involved in describing, discussing or seeking to understand a system, actual or planned, will view it in the conceptual framework with which they are familiar.
 Each party will usually have a different view of the values of the system; their knowledge of the policies embodied in it will vary according to their responsibilities; they may know of only a subset of the events handled by the system; and they are unlikely to know of all content required, as content will not always be formal and recognized.
 Finally, there is the important question of trust that the parties have for one another, and trust that the system will meet its expected outcomes.
 A lack of trust between the parties can affect the success of the system in cases where information is not revealed, commitment to using the system is not whole-hearted or maintaining 'shadow systems'.

 For example, where the analysis in question is a preliminary step in understanding an information system, the parties involved will include both the business and the Information Technology (IT) functions of an organization.

-Of necessity the language of business users of an information system embraces ambiguity, tacit knowledge and willingness to change: Business must operate in the environment of a constantly changing market.
-Of necessity the language of the IT function embraces high specification, certainty and avoidance of change: The IT function must minimize change to systems that require cost, time and risk to implement.
+The language of business users of an information system embraces ambiguity, tacit knowledge and willingness to change: Business must operate in the environment of a constantly changing market.
+The language of the IT function embraces high specification, certainty and avoidance of change: The IT function must minimize change to systems that require cost, time and risk to implement.

 The different conceptual frameworks and associated language of these two groups can cause difficulties in unambiguous communication.
 This will likely surface as conflict at some time during an information system's life cycle.

 It has been described as "based on a profoundly radical philosophy of plurality" being of value "where expect to find a range of different (overlapping, conflicting) value systems.
 Instead of a single coherent set of policies, we expect to find complex interaction between different kinds of policies (commercial, security, safety, corporate responsibility, and so on)."